davewebb67/Checkout_Kata/README.md

 1. Check that when no items are scanned the total returned is 0.0.
 2. Check Ability to Scan Individual Items.
 3. Check Invalid Items are ignored.
+4. Check can scan multiple items without triggering a discount.